-- Zoning Bylaw No. 4662, 2010, as amended, shall be varied to allow the following buildings and structures as described on proposed plans in Schedule B. - 2.2 Buildings, structures, landscaping, and site development shall generally take place in accordance with Schedules A, B and C. - 2.3 For all buildings and structures the following fire-resistive materials and construction practices are required: - 2.3.1 Fire retardant roofing materials (Class A or B, or Class A by assembly) must be used: asphalt shingle as per Schedule B. - 2.3.2 Exterior walls must be sheathed with fire-resistive materials as per Schedule B.
+- 2.1 Buildings, structures, landscaping, and site development shall generally take place in accordance with Schedules A, B and C. - 2.2 For all buildings and structures the following fire-resistive materials and construction practices are required: - 2.2.1 Fire retardant roofing materials (Class A or B, or Class A by assembly) must be used: asphalt shingle as per Schedule B. - 2.2.2 Exterior walls must be sheathed with fire-resistive materials as per Schedule B. - 2.2.3 Decks, porches, balconies, and patios must use fire-resistive materials as per Schedule B.